-There is no need to have a prescription for a morning-after pill, so they are easily available from Balmoral Pharmacy depending on your current health.
+There is no need to have a prescription for this pill, so they are easily available from Balmoral Pharmacy depending on your current health.

 It is important to be aware of the potential side effects of the morning-after pill in order to fully understand it as a whole.
 Although side effects are uncommon, some women who take the morning after pill feel nausea or have tender breasts or headaches.
 It is also possible for some women to have an irregular period after taking the emergency contraceptive pill.